Faezehabibi/pc_tutorial/README.md

 ###### 1- Make Neural component:

-**Graded Neurons**
+**Responding Neurons**

-we want to build a hierarchical neural network we need neural layers.
+We want to build a hierarchical neural network we need neural layers.
 In predictive coding network with real-valued dynamics we use `RateCell` components ([RateCell tutorial](https://ngc-learn.readthedocs.io/en/latest/tutorials/neurocog/rate_cell.html)).
 Here, we want 3-layer network (3-hidden layers) so we define 3 components, each with `n_units` size for hidden representatins.